By Dave Pehling

 Contributing to three albums by the SST Records act including the influential 1986 effort Born Too Late, Wino would grow as a singer before splitting to convene a new line-up of the Obsessed with drummer Greg Rogers (later of the ’90s doom group Goatsnake) and future Kyuss bass player Scott Reeder.
 The Obsessed would garner enough buzz to get signed to Columbia, putting out the landmark album The Church Within in 1994.
 Unfortunately, poor sales would lead to another dissolution to the band.

 In 2016, doom metal fans rejoiced at the announcement that Wino was putting together a new line-up of the Obsessed with longtime Spirit Caravan bassist Dave Sherman and new drummer Brian Constantino.
-This version of the band put out a new album — the first Obsessed record in over two decades — The following year with the release of Sacred on Relapse Records.
+A year later, this version of the band put out the first new Obsessed record in over two decades with the release of Sacred on Relapse Records.

 Widely praised as a spectacular comeback album packed with some of Wino’s heaviest riffs in recent memory, the collection bristles with headbanging tunes like “Punk Crusher” the title track and a new version of the early song “Sodden Jackal.”
 The same year, Relapse also reissued the band’s eponymous debut with CD versions including a bonus disc that included early demos and a live recording from 1985.

-Though Sherman has since departed (the current bass player filling out the trio is new addition Brian “Wendy” White), fans are sure to turn out to see doom legend Wino and his band back at Thee Parkside Sunday night.
-They will be joined by celebrated San Francisco doom trio Brume (who are preparing to release their third album Rabbits this November) and local opening hard rockers Black Moon, an SF outfit formerly known as the Mudlords.
+Though Sherman has since departed (the current bass player filling out the trio is Brian “Wendy” White), fans are sure to turn out to see doom legend Wino (who signed a new solo deal with Bay Area imprint Ripple Music last year) and his band at the Oakland Metro Thursday night.
+The band will be joined by rising local metal outfit Theya (who made their debut performance last June) and Oakland-based gothic metal crew Antler Family.